matt-42/silicon/README.md

   - Compiled:

     Using a compiled language allows to validate the validity of the server code before deploying it.
-Furthermore, json objects are deserialized in plain C++ object, disallowing access to undefine members.
+Furthermore, json objects are deserialized in plain, type safe, C++ object (not hash tables), disallowing access to undefine members.

   - Automatic validation, serialization and deserialization of json messages: